pikhosh/docs/docs/indexes.md

   .findAll() // -> [Daniel, David]
 ```

+## Multi-entry index

+If you index a list using `IndexType.value`, Isar will automatically create a multi-entry index and each item in the array is indexed towards the object.

 ## Unique indexes

 A unique index ensures the index does not contain any duplicate values.